danse-inelastic/pyre/docs/pyreBasics.rst

 ..
 Pyre is one package of pythia, a larger collection of related systems such as a distributed communication system (journal), code-generators (weaver), GUI generators (blade), and a build system (merlin).

-If you have not read :ref:`the tutorial <pyre-tutorials>`, please read it through and try out examples there to get a feeling of pyre components and pyre applications.
-Here, we cover in more depth these key concepts in pyre:
+If you have not read :ref:`the tutorial <pyre-tutorials>`, you may want to read it and try out the examples to get a feel for pyre components and applications.
+Here, we cover in more depth these key concepts:

  * Inventory